ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 Resources, each for a different Oblivious Gateway Resource as needed.
-If the goal is to support a large number of Oblivious Gateway Resources, clients might be provided with a URI template {{?TEMPLATE=RFC6570}}, from which multiple Oblivious Relay Resources could be constructed.
+If the goal is to support a large number of Oblivious Gateway Resources, clients might be provided with a URI template {{?TEMPLATE=RFC6570}}, from which multiple oblivious relay resources could be constructed.

 ## Network Management